hilltop-software/sampler_qa_checks_demo/README.md

 For more information, read the Hilltop guide for developing Hilltop plugins.

 > [!NOTE]
 > You do no have to implement your plugin following this architecture.
-All your plugin needs is an entry point that implements `sampler_qa_checks()` and use `HilltopHost.Sampler.SaveQACheck()` to save your QA checks to the database.
-Even saving QA checks is optional, you may chose to write a report somewhere instead, it's entirely up to you.
+All your plugin must do is implement an entry point for `sampler_qa_checks()` and use `HilltopHost.Sampler.SaveQACheck()` to save your QA checks to the database.
 >
-> For example, you may wish to save just a single `OK` QA check for the whole run, once all results are in and all checks pass.
+> Even saving QA checks is optional, you may chose to write a report and save it somewhere instead, or send a notification, it's entirely up to you.
+For example, you may wish to save just a single `OK` QA check for the whole run, once all results are in and all checks pass.

 ## Hilltop Python package installation